JGSolutions/jerry-gagliano/posts/open-graph-meta-tags.md

 ## Final Thoughts

 I hoping this can be an interesting project to open souce.
-This should allow developers and designers let their minds be more creative.
-Who knows maybe it can give Google Podcast a run for their money!